How to Get Started With Strength Training

 The deadlift is a great movement for training your body to lift things well off the ground.
 This movement will primarily target the glutes, hamstrings, abdominals (abs), erector spinae (your low back muscles), traps (trapezius), and your latissimus dorsi (lats).

-With the RDL under your belt you can then progress to the conventional deadlift.
-This isn’t a necessary progression for getting started but eventually you will want to learn that movement.
+With the RDL under your belt, you can then progress to the conventional deadlift.
+This isn’t necessary to get started, but eventually you will want to learn that movement.

 Horizontal Pull